 2.3 Study selection

 Two members of the review team independently evaluated each title and abstract to exclude only obvious irrelevant studies, according to the predefined eligibility criteria.
 At this step, the criteria related to adverse effects was not considered for selection, as studies focusing on the efficacy of a treatment may not report data about adverse effects in the abstract; this means that all trials mentioning only the efficacy information were retrieved at this step.
 After this first step, the two investigators independently reviewed each of the full-text of the articles not excluded during the initial screening stage to determine whether the studies met all selection criteria.
-At this stage, studies were excluded due to previously unidentified duplication, conference abstracts alone being available, a non-placebo comparator being used alone against opioid medication in the trial, an indication other than OA, safety not being included as an outcome of the trial, a non-opioid intervention or incorrect study design.
+At this stage, studies were excluded due to previously unidentified duplication, conference abstracts alone being available, the absence of a placebo arm against opioid medication in the trial, an indication other than OA, safety not being included as an outcome of the trial, a non-opioid intervention or incorrect study design.
 All differences of opinion regarding the selection of articles were resolved through discussion and consensus between the two investigators; any persistent disagreement was solved with the intervention of a third person (another member of the review team).

 2.4 Data extraction